wellesley-cs230/wellesley-cs230.github.io/hw1.md

 It is a standard policy of this course that submissions that have not been signed (`@author`) and dated (`@version`) will not be graded.

 Your Gradescope submission should contain the following:

-1. your <code>AreaTriangle.java</code> file
+1. Your `AreaTriangle.java` file
-2. your <code>AreaTriangleTest.txt</code> file that contains your testing results
+2. Your `AreaTriangleTest.txt` file

 <br/>

 # Homework 1, Part B: Fun with Loops

 ## Goals:

 Practice with:
-* working with BlueJ IDE to write, compile, run simple java programs
+* Working with BlueJ IDE to write, compile, run simple java programs
-* java primitive data types, expressions and operators
+* Java primitive data types, expressions and operators
-* practicing loops
+* Practicing loops
-* selecting testing values
+* Selecting testing values